MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 # Overview of Native Mode

-As of January 2020, all new Viva Engage Enterprise networks start in Native Mode.
+As of January 2020, all new Viva Engage tenants start in Native Mode.

-Existing Viva Engage networks are eligible to migrate to Native Mode, and admins can choose which mode suits their network.
+Existing Viva Engage tenants are eligible to migrate to Native Mode, and admins can choose which mode suits their network.

 In Native Mode, all Viva Engage users are in Azure Active Directory (Azure AD), all groups are Microsoft 365 groups, and all files are stored in SharePoint Online.

  > [!NOTE]
 > Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration.

-A Viva Engage network must be in one of three modes:
+A tenant must be in one of three modes:

 - **Native Mode for Microsoft 365**.
 In this mode, the network only uses features that allow users, groups, and content to be compatible with and mapped to their counterparts in Azure AD and Microsoft 365.